RotorHazard/RotorHazard/resources/6_node_BPill_case/readme.md

 ![Internet connection is required to view images](https://raw.githubusercontent.com/RotorHazard/rhfiles/main/6_Node_BPill/case/img/RH_Lid_Wiring.jpg)
 ![Internet connection is required to view images](https://raw.githubusercontent.com/RotorHazard/rhfiles/main/6_Node_BPill/case/img/RH_LED_Cartridge.jpg)

-## Thermal considerations
+## Thermal Considerations
-Commercial electronics are typically rated up to 70&deg;C. During initial testing the timer was at around 45&deg;C above ambient, with all 6 nodes active and with heat-syncs fitted.
+Commercial electronics are typically rated up to 70&deg;C. During initial testing the timer was around 45&deg;C above ambient, with all 6 nodes active and with heat-syncs fitted.

 Whilst this is still within 70&deg;C at room temperature ~21&deg;C these kind of temperatures are not recommended as it can cause the following:
 * Stability issues